sugarfins/-folio/about.md

 In my free time, I like to go hiking, cook and watch cooking shows, and play board games.
 I love to travel and eat, and when I'm not at home, I'm most likely in a newly-opened boba shop or coffee shop.

-Here you can find write-ups for some [final projects](https://sugarfins.github.io/) I made for various courses during my studies, a few [blogposts](https://sugarfins.github.io/blog/) about things that interest me, and my [resume](https://sugarfins.github.io/resume/).
+Here you can find write-ups for some [final projects](https://sugarfins.github.io/) I made for various courses during my studies, a few [blogposts](https://sugarfins.github.io/blog/)(\**currently under construction*) about things that interest me, and my [resume](https://sugarfins.github.io/resume/).